How I Quadrupled My Retirement Savings In 2 Years As A 20-Something

 I prioritized my retirement savings over other expenses like travel or eating out.
 Naturally, my retirement savings have grown very quickly in just two years.

 Here are three action items I used to grow my retirement account over the past two years:

 I saved $3,000 in a savings account labeled “retirement” before I opened my Vanguard account. ($3,000 was the minimum needed to buy the stock I specifically wanted.)

 Keeping the money separate from the rest of my savings allowed me to home in on my goal and not have the money get lost to other spending habits or savings goals.

 Once opened, automate your savings every month into the account.
 You can open an IRA with Vanguard for $1,000.
 You can also start investing today with Stash Invest.
 First, you link your bank account to its app, and you can invest as little as $5 at a time.

 Wealthfront is another robo investor.
 You can open an account with $500, and the first $15,000 you invest is fee-free.
 After that, there’s a flat 0.25 percent annual fee.
 Wealthfront helps you set goals, and uses charts to show your progress.

 2) Create a ‘Fun’ Match

 If you work for a company, you might have the option to match your retirement contributions.
 You should take that savings match.
-It’s part of the personal finance bible: your company is giving you “free money,” so you should take it.
+It’s part of the personal finance bible: Your company is giving you “free money”.

 For those who don’t have an employer match, I recommend creating a “fun match” to motivate you to keep saving.
-Make a plan to save three percent of your monthly income for retirement.
+Plan to save three percent of your monthly income for retirement.